refeco/perl-Ethereum-Toolkit/README.md

 # NAME

-Blockchain::Ethereum::Toolkit - A low-level Ethereum toolkit in Perl
+Blockchain::Ethereum::Toolkit - A Ethereum toolkit in Perl

 # INSTALLATION